 - N.4.2.
 Special Tests.
-"Special" tests, to develop the operating characteristics of a liquid-measuring device and any special elements and accessories attached to or associated with the device, shall be made as circumstances require.
+"Special" tests shall be made to develop the operating characteristics of a device and any special elements and accessories attached to or associated with the device.
 Any test except as set forth in N.4.1. shall be considered a special test. - N.4.2.1.
 Slow-Flow Meters.
 A "special" test shall be made at a flow rate: - (a) not larger than twice the actual minimum flow rate, and - (b) not smaller than the actual minimum flow rate of the installation.